 For example: Pam reports to Dwight.
 Dwight reports to Michael.
 As Dwight is viewing Pam's Check-in, he sees an answer that he wants to bring up with his manager (Michael), so he clicks the ... to the right of an answer and then the Pass it up option.
 Now Pam's answer will appear on Dwight's current Check-in and act as a reminder for Dwight and Michael to discuss.

 1. To pass up an answer, click on the ... to the right of a comment or answer.

 2. Click Pass it up.

 Even followers can pass up answers.
-The passed up answers will still appear on their own check-in to discuss with their manager.
+The passed up answers will appear on the follower's Check-in to discuss with their manager.
 This can be used if a teammate you follow leaves an answer that you would like to talk with your manager about.
-If you do not submit your check-in that week, the answer will show up on your next check-in to be passed up to your manager, as the prior check-in was not submitted to them.
-Also note, reporters will see when one of their answers has been passed up.
+If you do not submit your Check-in that week, the answer will show up on your next Check-in to be passed up to your manager, as the prior Check-in was not submitted to them.
+Also note, reporters will always be notified when one of their answers has been passed up.